FDE: Frozen Density Embedding

 In the current implementation, only the electron density of the embedded (non-frozen) system is calculated.
 Therefore, with the exception of interaction energies, only properties that depend directly on the electron density (e.g. dipole moments) are available.
 In particular, the calculation of energy gradients is not implemented yet.
 All quantities given in the output refer (unless explicitly specified otherwise) to the non-frozen system only.

-To employ the extension of FDE to the calculation of NMR shieldings, the file TAPE10 has to be used in the FDE calculation (by including the option SAVE TAPE10), and subsequently the NMR shielding has to be calculated using the program NMR (not with EPR).
+To employ the extension of FDE to the calculation of NMR shieldings, the file TAPE10 has to be used in the FDE calculation (by including the option SAVE TAPE10), and subsequently the NMR shielding has to be calculated using the program NMR.
 The TDDFT extension of the FDE formalism allows the calculation of electronic excitation energies and polarizabilities.
 This extension is automatically activated if FDE is used in combination with the EXCITATIONS or the RESPONSE key.
 To allow the mutual response of several subsystems, see the section on [subsystem TDDFT].

 Fragment-specific FDE options